Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 flakeheaven lint --benchmark pySDC
 ```

-> :bell: To avoid any error about formating (`black`), you can simply use this program to reformat directly your code using the command :
+> :bell: To avoid any error about formatting (`black`), you can simply use this program to reformat directly your code using the command :
 >
 > ```bash
 > black pySDC